1895 Chicago Athletic Association football team: 1st half

-Anthony, Boston AA's Left Half-back, led the next two downs with a solid 8-yard run through CAA's left tackle (Thompson), and again for a small gain.
-Full-back Curtis found rare hole in the center and ran for another gain of 8, being brought down by Thomas.
+Anthony, Boston AA's left halfback, led the next two downs with a solid 8-yard run through CAA's left tackle (Thompson), and again for a small gain.
+Fullback Curtis found a rare hole in the center and ran for another gain of 8, being brought down by Thomas.
 Waters pounded through the line for 5 yards, hitting at Chicago AA's weaker left side.
 Gonterman would try an end run on the next play, but again it was stopped for no gain.
 Anthony was given the ball and made 5 yards for the first down through Thompson.
 He sent through again but gained practically nothing after Thomas tackled him.
 The same tactics were employed over and over again, with short gains of 2 to 5 yards.
 Finally Boston AA was taken back when Hudelson tackled Anthony for a 2-yard loss.
 On the very next play, Curtis broke through the line between guard and tackle, and ran 20 yards to the CAA 5-yard line.
 Anthony was put to work again and cut the yards-from-goal to 3.
 The Chicago line reportedly tightened and the Boston players were forced back on the next play.
 This play would also lead to a minor scuffle, as a Chicago AA player managed to get the ball during the assault, and Bert Waters tackled him and tried to take the ball from him on the ground.
 Thompson saw the scheme and jerked Waters away, and then Curtis interfered and a minor fight broke out.
 The referees eventually ruled to give Boston AA the ball on the reasoning that it had been downed by a Boston AA player and taken from him by the CAA player.
-The CAA line managed to push BAA back again, and turned the ball over on downs near their goal-line.
+The CAA line managed to push BAA back again, and turned the ball over on downs near their goal line.

 1st, 2nd, and 3rd down went by with short gains by Richards, Brown, and Thomas, and on 4th down, rather than risk the chance of losing the ball so close to the goal line, a kick was called.
 Richards was signaled, and successfully punted the ball 25 yards to Curtis.

 After no gain on 1st down, Curtis made the best gain of the day, running 25 yards down the left side, guarded by a group of blockers led by Bert Waters.
 On the next play Boston got called for off-sides and moved back 10 yards.
 The play after that, Russell was knocked out for a few minutes, and the team surgeons deliberated before allowing him back on his feet.
 The Heavyweight Anthony was tried again through the end and tackle, but was stopped by Van Doozer after 3 yards.
 The right end was attempted, but failed once again, with Chicago AA taking the ball on downs.